Boulevard Ash Tree Management Updates

 Information on public ash tree removals and treatments within neighborhood boulevards will be posted here as it becomes available.

-The 2018 ash tree treatments have been completed.
-The City plans to continue treatment of healthy public ash trees in 2019.
-Trees within the boulevard right-of-ways of residential areas are considered public trees Residents affected by treatments will be notified in advance by postcard.
+The 2021 ash tree treatments have been completed.
+The City plans to continue treatment of healthy public ash trees in 2022.
+Trees within the boulevard right-of-ways of residential areas are considered public trees.

 Questions?
 Contact Linnea Wier via email or at 952-895-4518.